Naereen/web-sphinx/transifex.en.rst

 My profile
 ^^^^^^^^^^
- And this last screenshot shows my (private) profile, which show for example that I translated about 11000 words on the French part of the translation project of *bitbucket.org* !
+ And this last screenshot shows my (private) profile, which shows that I translated about 12500 words on the French part of the translation project of *bitbucket.org* !
- (this figure is probably out-dated, I wrote this paragraph the 4th October)
+ (this figure is probably out-dated, I wrote this paragraph the 25th January 2014)

- So, this allow to compute that I translated about **94.6 %** of the **12268** words of the project. (again, this figure might be out-dated)
+ So, this allows to compute that I translated about **97%** of the **13000~** words of the project. (again, this figure might be out-dated)

 .. image:: .transifex_profileNaereen.png